alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Traffic disturbances

 Three months after the switch, our traffic from Google recovered to its normal trend.
-E-commerce sites migrating from HTTP to HTTPS can loose 40% of their traffic during several months.
+E-commerce sites migrating from HTTP to HTTPS can lose 40% of their traffic during several months.
 A little Market and A little Mercerie lost much less traffic and only for three months.

 **Etsy France's technical team successfully performed that big challenge thanks to several measures including SEO.**